Abdelrahman-Abuhelal/Training-Management-Platform/README.md

 - Refresh token

 # Features
+- Three types of users (Trainee, Supervisor, SueprAdmin).
+- Secure routing mechanism based on roles using ReactJS.

-- HR managers can create, edit, and delete trainees profiles, register their academic grades and much more.
+- HR managers can create, edit, and delete trainees profiles.
+- HR managers can update their academic grades.
+- HR managers can create any type of review forms.
-- Trainees can register their personal details and skills for next job offers.
+- Trainees can register their personal details (Profile).

-# Backend APIs
+- Trainees can submit their form answers.